top of page

 This is the paratactic story of a PhD student’s rite of passage in what we (tentatively) define as the 3rd-century Industrial Society (ca. 1950-2050), which we (tentatively)^2 define as follows (e.g., Adorno, 1968):

-I disappeared with Harley Warren in the Big Cypress Swamp of central Italy (Lovecraft, 1925), and came out of it a PhD candidate on benefits.
-A Kafkaesque trial in a Kafkaesque burrow.
-Not as predator, but prey, lost in castration.
-“You can do whatever you want when you grow up” (Goldsmith, 2017): a Millennials’ version of the Cthulhu mythos, a cosmogony of specialisations, the structural postponing of all things stability on €500 PM of fixed-term internships and short-term postdoc positions – the kernel of meaning lurking within your LinkedIn network and dreams.
-A bourgeois desire for an academic career or the pursuit of happiness?
+I disappeared with Harley Warren in some pre-doc swamp (Lovecraft, 1925) and came out of it an unemployed PhD candidate on benefits.
+A Kafkaesque trial in a Kafkaesque burrow, lost in castration.
+How can anyone be entangled in such stubbornness that desires an academic career?
 “The only thing of which one can be guilty is of having given ground relative to one’s desire” (Lacan, 1992: 319).

 Screenshot 2025-06-10 at 17.48.07.png